30 Surprising Things That Affect Whether You May Get Cancer

 No, your kitchen microwave doesn't cause cancer.
 But microwave transmitters—an entirely different, industrial-strength thing—can raise cancer risk.
 "One potential cancer risk is working on roofs of buildings where microwave dishes are mounted as transmission devices.
 One can get exposed to radiation inadvertently when working in front of these, which has been linked to cancer," says Horowitz.

-The Remedy Rx: If your work puts you in the vicinity of microwave transmitters, talk with your doctor about limiting health risks.
+The Rx: If your work puts you in the vicinity of microwave transmitters, talk with your doctor about limiting health risks.

 Spending Too Much Time Sitting